 While the operational expenditures allocated for this utility are only up 4.1%, a Sanitary Sewer rate increase of 9% has been included in this budget.
 The impact of the increase on the average residential customer will be approximately \$1.97 per month.
-This proposed rate increase is significantly greater than we indicated last year would be needed in FY 2013/14.
+This proposed rate increase is significantly greater than what we projected last year for FY 2013/14.
 Of equal significance, it now appears our customers should expect additional increases for the following three years as well.